 Fun Fact #4: A $10 Billion Dollar Bribe

 Throughout his adult life, Pablo's biggest fear wasn't death.
 For a guy who ordered murders like most of us order re-fills of soda at Applebees, death probably wasn't as daunting as you might think for the kingpin.
 No, Pablo's most terrifying nightmare was a little thing called extradition.
-Had the Colombian government successfully extradited Pablo to the United States, there's no doubt the billionaire drug kingpin would have rotted for the rest of his life in a tiny solitary prison cell.
-In order to prevent his extradition, Pablo made an absolutely insane offer to the Colombian government.
+Had the Colombian government successfully extradited him to the United States, there's no doubt the billionaire drug kingpin would have rotted for the rest of his life in a tiny solitary prison cell.
+In order to prevent his extradition, he made an absolutely insane offer to the Colombian government.
 In exchange for making extradition illegal and a full pardon, Pablo offered to payoff Colombia's entire national debt, which at the time stood at slightly more than $10 billion.
 That has to be the biggest bribe in human history, right?
 For comparison's sake, let's say Bill Gates murdered his family in cold blood then offered the US Government $25 billion to forgive and forget.
 Might not be so easy to turn down, right?
-That's a lot of money for schools, roads, Obamacare… Unfortunately for Pablo, the bribe did not work and though he was never extradited, around this same time Colombia gave an elite team of American Special Forces carte blanche to go after his head.
+That's a lot of money for schools, roads, Obamacare.
+Unfortunately for Pablo, the bribe did not work and though he was never extradited, around this same time Colombia gave an elite team of American Special Forces carte blanche to go after his head.
 The Special Forces, working in conjunction with Colombian forces, were successful with deadly precision.
 Pablo Escobar, billionaire drug kingpin was killed in a shootout with these forces on December 2, 1993 on a Medellin rooftop.

 So now that you know exactly what might be possible if you become a successful drug lord, what do you think?
 Should we all move to Colombia and become kingpins?